About the course

 The PGCert in Qualitative Health Research Methods will inspire excellence by equipping students with the skills they need to become future leaders in qualitative health research, particularly in designing, conducting and critically appraising qualitative research.

-This course will suit novices to qualitative research and those who have some experience, but want to hone their skills.
+This course will suit novices to qualitative research, as well as those who have some experience but want to hone their skills.
 It is designed to suit busy professionals and full-time students alike.

-The programme has teachers with significant experience in research and teaching.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.
 Through face-to-face and online sessions, students will develop excellence in the design, conduct and critical appraisal of qualitative research.
-All sessions are led by expert tutors with significant experience in research and teaching.

 The Postgraduate Certificate in Qualitative Health Research Methods is a part-time course.
 The course comprises three modules: